 Up to one in five Americans will develop skin cancer over the course of their lifetime, and more people are diagnosed with skin cancer each year than all other cancers combined.
 It can affect any area of the body but is particularly common in sun-exposed locations, such as the face, ears, and hands.

-- Having as few as 5 sunburns in your lifetime doubles your risk of melanoma.
+- Melanoma is responsible for most skin cancer-related deaths and having as few as five sunburns in your lifetime doubles your risk of melanoma.